Original Neapolitan Lasagna

 What are the origins and history of Neapolitan lasagna?

-The history of this dish is very ancient, making it difficult to trace.
-It was already readable at the end of the 13th century in the first Neapolitan gastronomic culture treatise, written in vulgar Latin by an anonymous Neapolitan at the Angevin court.
-The text was called Liber de coquina and the recipe was listed under the heading “De Lasanis”.
-Thus, at the Angevin court of Naples, the Roman-origin dough was cut into square shapes to be boiled in water, layered alternately, and seasoned with abundant cheese powder and, if desired, various spices.
+The history of this dish is very ancient and therefore difficult to reconstruct, it was already possible to read about it at the end of the thirteenth century, in the first treatise of Neapolitan gastronomic culture, written in vulgar Latin by an anonymous Neapolitan at the Angevin court.
+The text was called Liber de coquina and the recipe was under the heading “De Lasanis”.
+Thus, at the Angevin court of Naples, the Roman-style sheet was cut into square shapes to boil in water, layered alternately and seasoned with plenty of cheese powder and, if desired, various spices.

-Over time, tastes and ingredients changed, especially with the massive introduction of tomato in Naples’ cuisine at the beginning of the 19th century during the Kingdom of the Two Sicilies.
-Indeed, the cooks at King Ferdinand II’s court used to prepare very rich and laborious dishes, creating lasagna by inserting, among various pasta sheets, numerous ingredients including meat, eggs, sauce, and cheese.
+Over time, tastes and ingredients changed, especially with the massive introduction of tomato into Neapolitan cuisine at the beginning of the nineteenth century, during the period of the Kingdom of the Two Sicilies, in fact, cooks at the court of King Ferdinand II were used to preparing very rich and laborious dishes, and they created lasagna by inserting, between various pasta sheets, many ingredients including meat, eggs, sauce, and cheese.

-During the Carnival period, on Fat Tuesday or Fat Thursday.
+Throughout the Carnival period, particularly: on Fat Tuesday or Fat Thursday.